kolomanschaft/updatejunkie/README.md

 ## Setup

-To launch Willhaben simply run `main.py`:
+To launch UpdateJunkie simply run `main.py`:

     python3 main.py

-Willhaben will look for a command script at `files/willhaben.json`.
+UpdateJunkie will look for a command script at `files/willhaben.json`.
 However, you can create arbitrary command scripts and pass them as an argument:

     python3 main.py path/to/commandscript.json

 This way you can create various command scripts and run multiple instances simultaneously, if desired.
 Use `files/willhaben.json.example` as a template.

-You can also start Willhaben without a command script and configure it using only the JSON API.
+You can also start UpdateJunkie without a command script and configure it using only the JSON API.

 ## The Command API

-The whole configuration of Willhaben is based on commands (the only exceptions are profiles which are discussed in the next chapter).
-Commands are encoded in JSON and can be send to Willhaben in two ways:
+The whole configuration of UpdateJunkie is based on commands (the only exceptions are profiles which are discussed in the next chapter).
+Commands are encoded in JSON and can be send to UpdateJunkie in two ways:

 * Via a HTTP API
 * Via a command script

-You can launch Willhaben without a command script.
-After launch Willhaben can be configured using the web-based JSON API.
-If nothing else was configured (by a command script), Willhaben's web server listens on `localhost` and port `8118`.
-However, it is recommended to use a command script to properly bootstrap Willhaben.
+You can launch UpdateJunkie without a command script.
+After launch UpdateJunkie can be configured using the web-based JSON API.
+If nothing else was configured (by a command script), UpdateJunkie's web server listens on `localhost` and port `8118`.
+However, it is recommended to use a command script to properly bootstrap UpdateJunkie.
 The root element in command scripts can either be a dictionary containing a single command, or a list of commands (see `files/willhaben.json.example`).

 Use the JSON API by sending commands to `http://host:port/api/command`.
 Each API call is terminated by a response which is also JSON.
 The response states whether the command was successful or not and contains a response data structure if necessary.
 In case the command failed, the response contains an error message.